 We kept that name for a few years because it just seemed to describe us better than the previous name (WRI3D).
 So we updated our image and our website and actually bought a domain from another tech guy (ttinvent.com).
 Many of our friends still call us “Table Top Inventing” because that’s how they came to know us.

 By the end of 2016, we had served over 1000 students, teachers, and parents through our summer camps, teacher professional development, and school district events!
 We were starting to really find our stride with camp and to offer a very unique, eye-opening experience for teens looking to become innovators.
 One of the young ladies at camp that year didn’t even know she liked coding before camp, and now she is well on her way to a technical degree with classes in embedded processors and digital logic!
 2016 also ushered in the beginning of our startup challenge and a new name for summer camp “Engineering Camp” (which turned out to be a poor choice unfortunately).

-The Innovation Academy Startup Challenge started as “Resonance Innovation Fellowship” and students from that year still call it “RIF”.
+The Innovation Challenge started as “Resonance Innovation Fellowship” and students from that year still call it “RIF”.
 The one-year startup challenge grew quickly into our pinnacle program in which students practice tech skills, soft skills, and the grit needed to pull off a long-term project.
-We can’t say much about their project, called Perfit, but they are working to make serious waves in the clothing industry.
+Every year, students challenge themselves and their teammates to develop innovative projects to impact their community, an industry, or a specific company.

 The 2017 year brought many excellent new changes to our company.
 We decided to rename “Resonance Innovation Fellowship” to “Innovation Academy”.
 The students loved the name, but we loved it even more.
 It fit so well, we decided to retire the name “Table Top Inventing” in 2018 in favor of “Innovation Academy” with the webnames DevelopingInnovators.com and DevInnovators.com.